Shadow-Chaser/javascript-basic-problems/README.md

-Some Basic Problem solved by JS
+Some Basic Problem solved by Javascript.